 The Mzoo is nice because it’s cushioned with soft memory foam, has an adjustable strap so it fits you perfectly, and contours to your eyes and nose comfortably.

-MZOO Sleep Eye Mask for Men Women, 3D Contoured Cup Sleeping Mask & Blindfold with Ear Plug, Concave Molded Night Sleep Mask, Block Out Light, Soft Comfort Eye Shade Cover for Travel Yoga Nap, Black
+MZOO Sleep Eye Mask for Men Women, 3D Contoured Cup Sleeping Mask & Blindfold, Concave Molded Night Sleep Mask, Block Out Light, Soft Comfort Eye Shade Cover for Travel Yoga Nap, Black

 The Mzoo Sleep Eye Mask is made of soft and comfortable memory foam to keep light out.